HorizenOfficial/horizen-migration-cli/README.md

 #### Arguments/Options:

-The signed message and signature are required.
+The signed message, ZEN address and signature are required.
 Drop the dashes when creating an options object for module use.

 ```js